 SDOT is evaluating several options to increase the availability of on-street parking.
 These include:

-Note that on-street paid parking rates and time limits are set by Seattle’s Performance-Based Parking Pricing Program and will not be changed as a result of the Community Parking Program work.
+Note that on-street paid parking rates and time limits are set by Seattle’s Performance-Based Parking Pricing Program and will not be changed as a result of the Community Access and Parking Program work.

 Outreach - Survey

 On October 9, 2013, SDOT sent a parking survey to a group of 43 Pioneer business or organization leaders.
 Findings from that survey include: